2020 city contest becomes ‘least-ugly parade'

 “During our presentation, I look forward to conveying Tokyo’s safety, strong finances, world class transportation and organizational ability,” Tokyo governor Naoki Inose said on Friday.

-”We believe we have shown that Tokyo is the right partner for the International Olympic Committee (IOC) and will host a safe and incredible city-center celebration.
+”We believe we have shown that Tokyo is the right partner for the International Olympic Committee (IOC) and will host a safe and incredible city-centre celebration.

 “Considering the world economy recently, for a true celebration, for a party for mankind like the Olympic and Paralympic Games, strong evidence exists that Tokyo has the ability to deliver.”